Defective motor vehicles can be deadly, but is there even the slightest chance you could sue a giant car maker such as BMW?

 One such law firm in Los Angeles is the Law Offices of Howard Craig Kornberg, which has successfully represented both celebrities and non-celebrities and has been equally effective at obtaining compensation for both in the past over 35 years.

-Although defective motor vehicle lawsuits may be difficult to litigate and require a few months or even years to reach a settlement, you may be able to seek compensation for medical bills, pain and suffering, lost wages and capability as well as loss of consortium (if your family member died in such a car crash).
+Although defective motor vehicle lawsuits may be difficult to litigate and require a few months or even years to reach a settlement, you may be able to seek compensation for medical bills, pain, and suffering lost wages and capability as well as the loss of consortium (if your family member died in such a car crash).

 Depending on the circumstances of your particular case, you may identify several defendants before filing a defective vehicle and product liability claim.
 This process may be confusing, which is why it’s advised to seek the legal advice of a Los Angeles products liability attorney to pull all the required records (car dealership, auto supply shop, shipping company, used car dealer, etc.).